cataseven/Summary-Card/README.md

     exclude:
       - media_player.guest_room_display
     styles:
-      # Rule 1: If any media player is active...
+      # Rule 1: If any media player is playing...
-      # For 'media_player', states like 'playing' or 'on' are considered "active".
       - condition: if_any_playing
-        text: '{{ active_count }} Playing'
+        text: '{{ playing_count }} Playing'
         icon: mdi:cast-connected
         color: 'deepskyblue'

+      # Rule 2: If any media player is paused...
+      - condition: if_any_paused
+        text: '{{ paused_count }} Paused'
+        icon: mdi:pause-circle
+        color: 'var(--secondary-text-color)'

-      # Rule 2: If all media players are idle...
+      # Rule 3: If all media players are idle...
       - condition: if_all_idle
         text: All Idle
         icon: mdi:cast